-In all of the above cases, the ability to specify the desired Security, Property, Dependability and Interoperability properties should be provided, in order to additionally enable the SEMIoTICS SPDI pattern-driven approach that is at the core of the framework.
-Additional provisions have been decided to be included for the definition of QoS properties.

-These aspects are described in detail in the final output of Task 3.4, deliverable D3.10 ("Network-level Semantic Interoperability (final)").
-In said deliverable, the network interface is specified for the SEMIOTICS SDN controllers (SSC), exposed through the Pattern Engine module integrated into the controller.
-This interface allows the specification of such required SPDI and QOS properties through the purpose-defined SEMIOTICS pattern language.
-The design and specification of said language is detailed in the final output of Task 4.1, deliverable D4.8 ("SEMIOTICS SPDI Patterns (final)").
+In all of the above cases, the ability to specify the desired Security, Property, Dependability and Interoperability properties should be provided, in order to additionally enable the SEMIoTICS SPDI patterndriven approach that is at the core of the framework.
+The related considerations that are described in detail in D3.4 ("Network-level Semantic Interoperability"), whereby a network interface is specified for the SEMIoTICS SDN controllers (exposed through the Pattern Engine module integrated into the controller), allowing the definition of such requirements through the purpose-defined SEMIoTICS specification of said language is detailed in D4.1 ("SEMIoTICS SPDI Patterns (first draft)").